SkylineCommunications/dataminer-docs/connector-help/connector_help/Elastic ElasticSearch Cluster Monitor.md

 ### Node Stats - General

-This page displays **general node information**,such as the name and IP addresses.
+This page displays **general node information**, such as the name and IP addresses.

 ### Node Stats - Indices